What festivals are celebrated in Luxembourg?

 Wine festivals

-When the sun starts to shine again and temperatures reach higher levels, it'd be hard to find a country that doesn't show its appreciation for the start of summer by organising a wine festival or two and Luxembourg is no different.
+When the sun starts to shine again and temperatures reach higher levels, it'd be hard to find a country that doesn't show its appreciation for the start of summer by organizing a wine festival or two and Luxembourg is no different.
 Traditionally held through spring and into summer, these wine festivals are arranged by local wineries and feature wine tasting, live music, and food offerings.

 After a particularly good harvest, it's not uncommon for some regions to run wine through their towns' fountains instead of water so be on the lookout, especially if you're in a town along the Moselle River.